-Remember also that most medical care facilities and medical care providers in the UK and Ireland do not accept insurance subscription as a primary source of payment.
+Remember also that most medical care facilities and medical care providers in Australia do not accept insurance subscription as a primary source of payment.
 You will need to pay the balance due and submit a claim to your insurance company once you return to be reimbursed.
 Please remember to have the physician complete the claim form, if you have one, before you leave his care or get copies of any information about the care you received.